icipe-official/Wild-Plants-Fruits-and-Host-Insects/API_documentation.md

  https://test-dmmg.icipe.org/api/plants/species

-- Example output
+- Example output -->

-###  2. Plantspage
+### Plantspage

 - Description
-Designed with simplicity in mind, this API endpoint allows you to retrieve detailed information about specific plant species based on their unique species IDs.
+  This API endpoint allows you to retrieve detailed information about specific plant species based on their unique species IDs.
   HTTP Method: GET
   Type: Public
 - Parameters
   species_id (required): The unique ID of the plant species for which the details should be retrieved.
 - Output:
   The API response will be a JSON object containing the details of the retrieved species.
 The structure of the JSON response will include the following fields:

 id (string): The ID of the plant.